nexiality/documentation/userguide/UnderstandingProjectStructure.md

    `description` section of respective sections, as such test object and user acceptance criteria.<br/><br/> The [macro library files](../commands/base/macro(file,sheet,name)) are stored in this location as well.

-   2. `artifact/data` - this directory will store your test data.
+   2. `artifact/data` <a name="artifact/data"></a>- this directory will store your test data.
 By default the data file is expected to be named in correspondent to the test script: `<TEST SCRIPT NAME>.data.xlsx`.
 But this convention can be overridden during execution via the `-data` flag to [`nexial.[cmd|sh]` script](BatchFiles#nexialcmd--nexialsh).
 Similar to test scripts, each data file would contain one or many data sheets (worksheets) that correspond to the test scenarios.